 Charging on the Gridserve Electric Highway network

-At 48p per kWh, an 80% top-up of a 40kWh Nissan Leaf would cost £15.36.
-This translates to 134 miles of range on paper, although it’ll vary from car to car.
-It’s worth remembering that public charging is usually more expensive than home charging, with the latter currently costing around 19p per kWh, depending on your tariff.
+At 66p/kWh, a 10-80% top-up of a 58Wh Volkswagen ID.3 would cost around £27.
+This translates to a little over 200 miles of range on paper, although it’ll vary from car to car.
+It’s worth remembering that public charging is usually more expensive than home charging, with the latter currently costing around 28-34p/kWh, depending on your tariff.
 Some companies will also charge you less at night when demand is lower.